Willena/Android_PhoneNumber_Input/README.md

 config.setDisplayFlag(true);
 config.setDisplayCountryCode(true);
 config.setDisplayDialingCode(true);
-config.setDisplayMobileHint(true); //Set the phone number type that will be displayed as hint (set to true to display a mobile number as hint / set to true to display a fixed-line number as hint / set to null to hide the hint) config.setDefaultCountry("FR"); //Set the default country that will be selected when loading
+config.setPhoneNumberHintType(MOBILE); //Set the phone number type that will be displayed as hint (MOBILE, FIXED, NONE) config.setDefaultCountry("FR"); //Set the default country that will be selected when loading
 ```